-Colons are used to introduce material that restates, explains, enlarges upon, or summarizes previous material.
-They also introduce items in a list set off from text (but a colon is not needed in run-on lists introduced by the words for example, namely, including, etc.; e.g., in the sentence "The dessert looks nice with fruit on it, for example: strawberries, raspberries, and blueberries" the colon should not be there).
+Colons are used to introduce material that restates, explains, enlarges upon or summarizes previous material.
+They also introduce items in a list set off from text (but a colon is not needed in run-on lists introduced by the words for example, namely, including, etc.; e.g. in the sentence 'The pavlova looks nice with red fruit on it, for example: strawberries, raspberries and redcurrants' the colon should not be there).

-- In US spelling, if the material introduced by a colon consists of more than one sentence, or if it is a formal statement, quotation, or speech in dialogue it should take a capital after the colon.
-In UK spelling, a capital letter is not used after a colon (except in titles and subtitles). - Ratios containing words should have a thin space on each side of the colon (e.g., the light : dark cycle) but ratios containing numbers should be closed up (e.g., 16:8 h).
+- In UK spelling, a capital letter is not used after a colon (except in titles and subtitles).
+In US spelling, if the material introduced by a colon consists of more than one sentence, or if it is a formal statement, quotation or speech in dialogue it should take a capital after the colon. - Ratios containing words should have a thin space on each side of the colon (e.g. the light: dark cycle) but ratios containing numbers should be closed up (e.g. 16:8 h).

-- Use commas to clarify sentences. - Do not use a comma to separate sentences; use a semicolon (this is a particularly common error before "however" and "nevertheless"). - Do not use apostrophes with plural abbreviations (e.g., ANOVAs, not ANOVA's). - For hyphenation, refer to your journal style sheet. - Do not hyphenate adverbs ending in -ly (e.g., dermatologically tested soap). - Use hyphens in compound terms to clarify meaning (e.g., much-needed clothing). - Use en dashes, not hyphens, for associations (e.g., dose-response curve).
+- Use commas to clarify sentences. - Do not use a comma to separate sentences; use a semicolon (this is a particularly common error before 'however' and 'nevertheless'). - Do not use apostrophes with plural abbreviations (e.g. ANOVAs, not ANOVA's). - For hyphenation, refer to your journal style sheet. - Do not hyphenate adverbs ending in -ly (e.g. dermatologically tested soap). - Use hyphens in compound terms to clarify meaning (e.g. six-well plates). - Use en rules, not hyphens, for associations (e.g. dose-response curve).